cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 the data, but the version of the semantics of the fields of this file.
 The current version: 0.2.0

-### num_workers
-A hint indicating how many worker threads that is best for training this model.

 ## label_mapping
 **Optional:** This field contains the integer class labels that the model is aware of and how those integers can be interpreted using human-readable strings.
 There are two ways to provide this information.